imogendrews/orientation_project/project_plan/projectplan_drews.md

 Some of the methods on how to go about this research was influenced by the research paper *Smiling Women Pitching Down: Auditing Representational and Presentational Gender Biases* from the University of Wisconsin-Madison.
 In this study, the researchers decided to create 150 prompts, each representing a different occupation, and then generate 100 images per prompt.
 Altogether they generated 150 000 DALL-E 2 images which they then analysed for gender biases.
 They then used Amazon Rekognition to detect faces, identify gender and measure features like smiling and head pitch and then used tests such as Proportion Z-tests to see if there was a significant difference between gender distribution between DALL-E and Google Images and DALL-E and census data.
 They also used Generalized Linear Mixed Models to assess smiling by gender and occupation and Linear Mixed Models to evaluate the face pitch angle from the images.

-This project will be doing a similar thing but on a smaller scale with 30 prompts of 100 images each.
+This project will take a similar approach on a smaller scale, using 20 prompts with 100 images each.
 The images will then be tagged using models such as CLIP or RAM to create datasets which I will then analyse using various Python frameworks and libraries.
 At the moment, I am thinking of using Pandas to organize and analyse my data.
-Since I’m new to this, I anticipate that as I begin exploring and gaining a better understanding of these tools, I’ll likely discover additional tools and methods.
-At this stage, my approach remains flexible, and I’m open to experimenting with different options.
+Since I’m new to this, I expect my approach to evolve as I explore and gain more familiarity, likely incorporating additional methods along the way.
+  My process will remain flexible, allowing room for experimentation.
+I also anticipate refining my prompts based on the biases I uncover as these findings will shape the narrative presented in the visualization phase.

 ## Visualization